bhaveshbadhe/Portfolio/README.md

 # 🌐 Bhavesh's Portfolio + Me-API Playground

-Welcome to my personal portfolio website! 🚀
+This project combines my personal portfolio with a backend API playground built for the Track A Backend Assessment.
-This project showcases my skills, projects, and experiences as a **B.Tech IT (Last Year)** student at **Manipal University Jaipur**.
+It highlights my skills, projects, and experiences as a B.Tech IT (2026) student at Manipal University Jaipur, and extends them with a production-minded backend that:

-It has been extended with a **Me-API Playground (Track A Assessment)** — a backend API that stores my profile data in a schema (`data.json`) and exposes it via REST endpoints.
+Stores my profile data in a structured schema (data.json)

+Exposes it through clean, RESTful API endpoints

+Is fully hosted and reproducible on Vercel
 ---

 ## 📌 Features